 Part C is a plan provided by a private insurer that covers the services you get from both Part A and Part B, and they’ll also usually include prescription drug coverage (Part D).

 The upside is you can choose among several plans with different pricing and benefits.
-However, you typically need to see doctors within the plan.
+However, you typically need to see in-network doctors within the plan.

 People with Medicare Advantage pay the plan’s premium as well as Part B’s monthly premium.
 But keep in mind that some Part C plans might have a $0 premium and could even help cover some or all of the cost of the Part B premium.
 According to data from the Centers for Medicare & Medicaid Services (CMS), the projected 2024 average premium for Medicare Advantage plans was $18.50 per month.